 Lori Reger joined the club in 2010 and soon began volunteering by helping the Membership Directors with administrative details and greeting people at our monthly meetings.
-We’ve continued to be welcomed by Lori’s friendly smile for the past 10 years.
+We continued to be welcomed by Lori’s friendly smile for 13 years.
+Lori volunteered as the Club Secretary for three terms beginning in 2013.
+She also served in this position in 2021-22 and became Rear Commodore in 2022-2021.
 She enjoys sailing her Sunfish on TTL and occasionally crewing at Lake Pleasant.
 Lori began serving on Race Committee in 2011 shortly after joining and has worked RC every Birthday Regatta since.
-10 years now.
 It is not uncommon to see Lori lending a hand at other regattas and social events throughout the year.

 So Many Contributors

 Many additional women have offered their time as part of the AYC Board, the ASF Board or by helping make our programs and events a reality.
 The following names come to mind and I offer my apologies if this list and photo collage is not all-inclusive.